mynlp/stc/taskdata/README.md

 this information for the development of your system, but this is not obligatory.
 In the formal run, we will consider this data set as simply a set of tweets.

+## Deleted tweets

+We provide the list of tweets that have been deleted at Feb.
+4, 2016.
+These tweets are excluded from the target of the retrieval of replies.